worstprgr/git-observer/README.md

 The Viewer can be called either by passing argument -ui/--use-viewer or by configuring so in configuration file.
 _See [Viewer](./doc/Viewer.md)_

+## Dependencies
+For consumers, you'll need only Python 3.11+ (might work with 3.8, but it's not tested).

+For contributors, you'll need:
+- pytest
+- pyflakes
+- flake8

 ## Command Line Usage

 |                       |                                                                                                       |